The London Distillery Company: Move from Battersea

 In October 2015, TLDC's original location on Parkgate Road in Battersea was sold to a property developer and the business was relocated.
 Rook secured the company a railway arch on London's 'Beer Mile' on Druid Street, Bermondsey.
 Following the move production at the distillery was shut down for eight months while the company transferred its distilling approvals from HMRC.

-During this time period Rook secured TLDC a long-term lease at Battersea Power Station with plans to open a dedicated gin distillery that would house Europe's largest gin bar, a hidden members club and event space.
+During this time period Rook secured TLDC a long-term lease at Battersea Power Station with plans to open a dedicated gin distillery that would house Europe's largest gin bar, a hidden whisky members club and event space.
 In early 2017, Rook began to promote the expansion of the business to Battersea with its whisky production remaining in Bermondsey as well as the potential for a chain of gin bars across the UK.
-However, Rook resigned from his role as a director and company CEO.
-In November 2017, Killian O'Sullivan was appointed as Rook's replacement on the company board.
+However, Rook citing difference with key board members resigned from his role as a director and company CEO in October 2017.
+In November 2017, Killian O'Sullivan was appointed as Rook's replacement as Managing Director on the company board.

-In 2019, under the company's new CEO, O'Sullivan, they launched a second (but unsuccessful) Crowdcube crowdfunding campaign to raise £500,000.
-The Battersea project was cancelled by O'Sullivan in February 2018.
+The Battersea project was cancelled by O'Sullivan in February 2018 and in 2019, they launched a second (but unsuccessful) Crowdcube crowdfunding campaign to raise £500,000.

 Administration

-In January 2020 the company appointed Geoffrey Martin & Co as administrators.
+After the loss of TLDC's Chinese business assets that had been co-founded by Rook in 2013 and a further failed funding round by O’Sullivan, in December 2019, three TLDC directors resigned, and in January 2020 the company appointed Geoffrey Martin & Co as administrators.

 On 17 January 2020, the British Honey Company (BHC) announced to TLDC shareholders that, following discussions with administrators to purchase some TLDC assets, it had taken over the distillery operations.
 The BHC founders then incorporated a new business on 20 January 2020 as The London Distillery Company (BHC) Ltd.

-2025 revival
+2025

-In January 2025, the company was revived by new owners Gleann Mor Spirits.
+In January 2025, the company was relaunched by new owners Gleann Mor Spirits with Matt McKay, previously of Bimber and Dunphail Distilleries as the company's new managing director and whisky maker.